A couple got married at the Dunkin' drive-thru where they met - KESQ

 A couple got married at the Dunkin’ drive-thru where they met

-A couple who met at a Dunkin’ drive-thru three years ago got married at the same window where they first met, surrounded by friends, family and many, many donuts.
+A couple who met at a Dunkin’ drive-thru three years ago got married at the same window where they first met, surrounded by friends, family and many, many doughnuts.

 As the general manager of a Dunkin’ in Oklahoma City, Sugar Good is used to seeing hundreds of new faces a day.
 But there was one face in particular she just couldn’t get out of her head.